Kaizhang48/Class_Matrix_improved_by_openMP/README.md

 # Class_Matrix_improved_by_openMP
 class Matrix imporved by openMP
-Implemented multipy threads to improve the algebra calculation significantly.
+Implemented multipy threads to  significantly improve the algebra calculation.

 to use it, just #include<matrix.h>